jeetu-89/CodeSync/README.md

 Feel free to use, modify, and share with attribution.

 ## 👨‍💻 Author
-Built with ❤️ by Vedant Dewangan
+Built with ❤️ by Jitendra Dewangan